 This 2-week Eastern Europe itinerary offers infinite variety, historical and culture gems in cities that have firmly established themselves on the tourist trail.
 Four of the five cities are national capitals, the exception being the stunning city of Krakow in Poland where you can get a reminder of the horrors of war, but much more.
-In relatively recent times, they were all under communist rule but they have burst forward to have an international outlook, and international appeal as well.
+In relatively recent times, they were all under the communist rule but they have burst forward to have an international outlook, and international appeal as well.

 You start in the Capital of the Czech Republic, Prague before crossing the border to nearby Krakow.
 An overnight train takes you to the equally stunning city of Budapest, the Hungarian Capital before heading to two capitals that were once part of Yugoslavia, Zagreb, now the Capital of Croatia and Ljubljana, the leading city in Slovenia.
 A real experience awaits.
 If you are travelling solo in Europe this Eastern Europe itinerary is perfect for you.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.